tinyBigGAMES/VindexLLM/README.md

 ## Getting Started

-1. Download a vetted GGUF model from the links above
+1. Download the vetted GGUF models from the links above (inference model required, embedding model optional for memory/RAG)
 2. Clone the repository:

 ```bash